Al Ahly (field hockey): Dis-solving the hockey activity

-By inception of 60's last century, Al Ahly president Ahmed Aboud Pasha was enforced by the government to leave Egypt.
+By inception of the 1960s, Al Ahly president Ahmed Aboud Pasha was enforced by the government to leave Egypt.
 Salah Al Dessouki was appointed by the government as well to lead the club as a president.
 With Al Dessouki, the club experienced what is considered the darkest era in the club history because of his bad management which the financial aspect was one of it.

 Al Ahly did bad performance at all sports including football, and struggle financially in a horrific way.
 Even Al Dessouki left the club by inception of 1967, succeeded by Mortagy, but his bad management implications lasted for not short time.
 And Al Ahly was not lucky to have enough time to recover financially, as Egypt was at war situation starting from June 1967.

 The club board took the decision too reduce costs by dis-solving some sports activities, such as: Hockey, powerlifting, wrestling, boxing, and another 4 sports.